Friday, May 29, 2026

 The difference between Branded Anchor Text and Exact Match Anchor Text lies in what each represents.

 Branded anchor text points to identity, while exact match anchor text points to the topic, and this distinction clarifies how each functions within a link profile.
-Even when both lead to the same destination, they communicate different signals.
+Even when both lead to the same destination, they communicate different signals that shape anchor usage across a profile in very different ways.

 How They Are Interpreted Algorithmically